^Click on a blue neighborhood or municipality to learn about a local bicycle/pedestrian committee.

 Here are some talking points:

-- Implement the City of Pittsburgh Bicycle Plan
+Implement the City of Pittsburgh Bicycle Plan

-- Install of on-street markings such as: bike lanes and shared lane markings whenever possible
+Install bike lanes whenever possible

 THANK THEM!!!!
 If you see something you like, let them know!
 They get a lot of complaints, so praises go really far!

 Write a Letter to the Editor

 Anyone who’s read the comments section of our local newspapers know that we have a long way to go for people to accept biking on city streets.
 That’s why it’s crucial that we write to our papers when issues arise, or if new infrastructure that you like has been installed.
 Otherwise, only the voices of opposition are being heard.